dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Utility Token

-A token designed for use by consumers on a platform and not intended to constitute a security.
+A token designed for consumer use on a platform, not intended as a security.

 #### UTXO Transaction Model

-An accounting scheme that represents assets as transaction outputs, spent or unspent, stored in public notes.
+An accounting system where assets are represented as spent or unspent transaction outputs stored in encrypted public notes.

 #### Verifiable Computation

-The transfer or offload of resource intensive computational tasks by a processor to a third-party server or client while maintaining verifiable results.
+Outsourcing computational tasks to a third-party while ensuring the results are verifiable.

 #### Verifier

-The first block of a blockchain.
+The entity that checks and validates zero-knowledge proofs generated by a prover.

 #### Virtual Machine (VM)

-A simulated computer or machine that can perform any computation coded by developers and execute smart contracts on the blockchain.
+A simulated environment that executes smart contracts and performs computations on the blockchain.

 #### Wallet

-A web-based application that allows users to access and transfer digital assets on the blockchain.
+A software application that enables users to access and manage digital assets on the blockchain.

 #### WASM

-An execution environment for smart contracts; to execute operations which require access to blockchain or zero knowledge related functions, WASM works in tandem with Piecrust and Rusk.
+WebAssembly (WASM) is a binary instruction format that enables efficient and secure execution of smart contracts on the blockchain.

-#### Zero Knowledge Friendly Hash Function
+#### Zero-Knowledge Friendly Hash Function

-A cryptographic hash function optimized to process the complex data types associated with zero knowledge operations.
+A cryptographic hash function optimized to process the complex data types associated with zero-knowledge operations.

-#### Zero Knowledge Proof
+#### Zero-Knowledge Proof

 A cryptographic method used to verify the validity of given data without revealing the contents of the data in question and to permit users to send confidential transactions within the network.